+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 MADAME TUSSAUDS

 Tokyo’s official Madame Tussauds wax museum with about 60 realistic wax figures can be found on the island of Odaiba.
 These wax statues of your favorite actors and celebrities are on a 1:1 scale and can hardly be distinguished from the real person, so talented are they actually at Madame Tussauds.
-The Madame Tussauds chain has museums in London, Paris and lots of other cities and is usually a very appreciated and pleasant daily activity.
+The Madame Tussauds chain has museums in London, Paris, and lots of other cities and is usually a very appreciated and pleasant daily activity.

-Pre-purchase of tickets is recommended as the museum is well visited during certain times of the year.
+Pre-purchase of tickets is recommended as the museum is well-visited during certain times of the year.

 Rainbow bridge at night